Posted on by

 January and February are the busiest months when it comes to Argentinian celebrations by the locals in Cosquín, with all genres of Folklore dances and songs being celebrated.
 The common musical tunes and dance of the ‘Cacerera’ and the ‘Chamame’ are featured commonly in the festival, as the nine-day event is also crowned with various local cuisines on offer.

 Fiesta Nacional de la Vendimia

 Vendimia is organized in the month of March, where the grape farmers welcome the world to Mendoza.
-During this festival, the people have a fun time as they celebrate the formation of grapes to wine, after a year-long wait of tirelessly working on the vineyards.
-This Argentinian celebration was first initialized in 1963, and has since grown to accommodate shows and concerts, which feature unique servings of wine.
+During this festival, the people have a fun time as they celebrate the formation of grapes into wine, after a year-long wait of tirelessly working in the vineyards.
+This Argentinian celebration was first initialized in 1963 and has since grown to accommodate shows and concerts, which feature unique servings of wine.
 The celebration lasts an entire week so if you love wine, you really can’t miss this festival!

 The main event of this great festival takes place in Gualeguaychu.
 However, the fame of The Carnival sparks excitement all over the country, so at this time of the year, you can easily spot mini versions of the same event all over Argentina.
 This Catholic festival culminates with a climax of a four-day celebration, crowned with a parade of song and dance at the end of February.
 Though it cannot match the famous Carnival atmosphere in Rio de Janeiro, the festival in Argentina has its own unique appeal where locals celebrate this 2-day national holiday.